Tempo logotype

 Key Takeaways

 • Tempo is a modular alternative to OnePlan for Atlassian-standardized organizations.
-Portfolio governance, capacity planning, and financial tracking – including CapEx/OpEx (capital vs operating expense classification) – live native to Jira and Confluence.
+Portfolio governance, capacity planning, and financial tracking – including CapEx/OpEx – live native to Jira and Confluence.

 • OnePlan is built on the Microsoft cloud and is Microsoft-first in both positioning and integration.
 Tempo takes Microsoft platform dependency out of the portfolio equation.

-• OnePlan's "bring all work together in one place" pitch adds a platform layer Jira-first organizations have to adopt and maintain as a new system of record.
+• OnePlan's pitch to "bring all work together in one solution" adds a platform layer Jira-first organizations have to adopt and maintain as a new system of record.

 • For enterprises avoiding Microsoft platform lock-in, Tempo provides an Atlassian-native SPM with equivalent suite depth.

-Portfolio tooling decisions are really platform decisions now.
-Tempo is the modular alternative to OnePlan for Atlassian-standardized organizations that want portfolio governance without adopting a new cross-tool hub – or a new Microsoft cloud dependency.
+Portfolio tooling decisions are platform decisions now.
+Tempo offers a modular alternative to OnePlan for Atlassian-standardized organizations that want portfolio governance without adopting a new cross-tool hub – or a new Microsoft cloud dependency.

-OnePlan has built a credible position in the Microsoft ecosystem and is actively displacing Microsoft customers with a cross-tool portfolio hub pitch – Project Online is being retired.
-However, that pitch is less appealing to Jira-centric organizations that are hesitant to stand up another platform outside the delivery system.
+OnePlan has built a credible position in the Microsoft ecosystem and is actively displacing Microsoft Project Online customers with a cross-tool portfolio hub pitch – per Microsoft's published end-of-life announcement, Project Online is being retired, which is fueling that displacement campaign.

 How do OnePlan and Tempo compare?

-Tempo provides a Jira-native strategic portfolio management (SPM) suite and serves 30,000+ customers across technology, financial services, professional services, and the public sector.
-Structure PPM, Timesheets, Capacity Planner, Financial Manager, Custom Charts, and Gantt Charts for Structure PPM run inside Jira.
-There's no separate platform to configure.
+Tempo provides a Jira-native strategic portfolio management (SPM) suite and serves 30,000+ companies across technology, financial services, professional services, and the public sector.
+Tempo Structure PPM, Tempo Timesheets, Tempo Capacity Planner, Tempo Financial Manager, and Tempo Custom Charts run inside Jira.
+There's no separate hub platform to configure.

 For organizations embedded in Microsoft 365 that need portfolio visibility across multiple tools, the hub model fits.
-For Jira-centric organizations, it means adding a platform rather than amplifying an existing one.
+For Jira-centric organizations, it means adding a platform rather than simplifying an existing one.

-Tempo's architecture takes that platform layer out.
+Tempo's architecture removes the need for a separate platform.
 Governance lives inside Jira – Structure PPM's portfolio hierarchies, Capacity Planner's resource dashboards, Financial Manager's labor cost reports, and Custom Charts' portfolio analytics are all built on Jira's native data.

 What each solution is best for